Antarktidov/mediawiki-extensions-SpoilerSpan/README.md

 After saving the page, the text under spoiler will be hidden.
 To see it, click on it.

 # Bug reports
-Please report about bags on [Github extension issues page](https://github.com/Antarktidov/mediawiki-extensions-SpoilerSpan/issues).
+Please report about bugs on [Github extension issues page](https://github.com/Antarktidov/mediawiki-extensions-SpoilerSpan/issues).

 # README in other languages:
 * [Русский](https://github.com/Antarktidov/mediawiki-extensions-SpoilerSpan/blob/main/translated-readmes/ru.md)